rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

   - We will go over it the next class!
   - Homework will be assigned Monday, Tuesday, and Wednesday
   - The homework is available from the main GitHub page.
+  - It shouldn't take you more than 1-2 hours.

 ---